luk036/ellipsoid-method/multiplierless.md

   in the oracle so that the optimizer reasons about a realizable coefficient vector rather than a relaxed one.
 The complete pipeline, from a frequency-domain specification to a synthesizable shift-and-add description, is described and implemented in three languages.
-Experiments report the iteration economy of the parallel-cut formulation and a cross-language comparison of the running time.
+Experiments quantify the iteration economy of the parallel-cut formulation --- a reduction of $77$ to
+  $97$ percent --- and compare the running time across the three languages over four filter orders, and the generated RTL is synthesized to report technology-independent cell, lookup-table, and flip-flop counts.
 ---

 ## Introduction